yhu59/yhu59.github.io/README.md

   <p> I am Jimmy, a Chemical and Biomolecular Engineering student at Johns Hopkins intersted in immunoengineering and medicine.
 I am passionate about the connections between chemistry and biology, specifically in regards to the immune system and seeing those applications in real life through collaboration.
 I am currently looking for projects to work on as a part of a design team and am eager to translate what I have learned into real life products.</p>

 <h2>Recent Updates and News </h2>
-  <p> August 2021: Started to work in the Wilson Lab, volunteer at Mercy and Mt.Washington Pediatric Hospital! </p>
+  <p> Fall 2021: Started to work as teaching assistant for Transport I and excited to start serving on the IDIES board! </p>

 <h2>Academic Experiences </h2>
   <p><b> Johns Hopkins University </b> </p>